SebastianBurgos/SebastianBurgos/README.md

-- 👋 Hi, I’m @SebastianBurgos, computer and systems engineering student.
+- 👋 Hi, I’m @SebastianBurgos, software engineering student.
 - 👀 I’m interested in code, new technologies and development projects.
 - ✨ I have intermediate knowledge in JAVA with graphical interface through JavaFX with the model view controller MVC and Web with JSF.
 - 🌱 I’m currently learning JAVA with Gradle and Unit testing, Spring Boot, Hibernate and Loombok, Databases and SQL with MySQL and Oracle.